 Settings icon).
 We will make suitable arrangements.

-- For extraordinary difficulties, such as bereavement, family
+For extraordinary difficulties, such as bereavement, family

-emergencies, or other extraordinary unpleasant events, your first step
+emergencies, etc., your first step

-should be to make contact with your
+should be to contact your

 associate dean for undergraduate education.
 You must take this

 and we will make special arrangements that are

 suited to your circumstances.